Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The JJ 2 Training Shoes from Reebok are a great pair of training shoes for those looking to train for sports in a similar manner as JJ Watt.

-- Released in July 2017, the JJ II is the second Reebok workout shoe designed in collaboration with an American football player J. J. Watt.
+- Released in July 2017, the JJ II is the second Reebok workout shoe designed in collaboration with an American soccer player J. J. Watt.

 - The JJ II has been redesigned to have a lower profile, different tread pattern for better traction and a new woven material atop the mesh.